incoresemi/river_core/docs/source/overview.rst

 Future Work
 ===========

-Currently the RIVER CORE framework depends on the log based comparison to decide on whether a test passed or failed.
+Currently the RiVer Core framework depends on the log based comparison to decide on whether a test passed or failed.
 While this works for most scenarios, for larger tests the logs can soon become huge where the file-io itself starts to consume large amounts of time thereby increasing simulation time significantly.
 This limitation further requires that the architectural state dump occurring per